Voiceless/PERSONAL-KEYLOGGER/README.md

 	# PERSONAL-KEYLOGGER
 	Keylogger using Python code.
-	Once program is running, all keystrokes will be logged in "KEYLOGGER.txt" even on startup.
-	To stop the program, open task manager and find "Python" Click on "python" then click end task to stop the logger
+	Create folder on desktop titled "KEYLOGGER"
+	Download and place "KEYLOGGING.txt" and "main.py" into "KEYLOGGER" folder.
+	Run the code in python and all keystrokes will be logged in "KEYLOGGING.txt" To turn off keylogger, close terminal and check talk manager to make sure Python is not running